 Aaron Jaffe's Master's thesis on tornadoes was a series of high pressure situations - but think data, not deadlines.
 During a tornado, flying debris often shatters windows and breaks doors.
 Wind rushes in, and internal pressures push the roof and walls outwards.
 Outside, external pressures from the tornado pull the roof up and apart.
-Using model houses, wind tunnels, and computer simulations, Aaron's (BESc [Distinction] '17, Civil and Structural Engineering, Western University, MSc '20, Civil and Structural Engineering, Western University) research predicts internal pressures of houses when they are in the midst of tornadoes.
+Using model houses, wind tunnels, and computer simulations, Aaron's (BESc [Distinction] '17, Civil and Environmental Engineering, Western University; MESc '20, Civil and Environmental Engineering, Western University) research predicts internal pressures of houses when they are in the midst of tornadoes.
 His study, one of the most comprehensive in his field so far, is helping engineers and home-builders construct stronger, more resilient houses.
 "We can't stop tornadoes, but we can better predict their impacts, and design stronger houses to protect against them," he says.
-As a Northern Tornadoes Project full-time research engineer and member of the Tornado Damage Survey Team, Aaron conducts engineering analysis of damaged and undamaged houses, analyzes aerial surveys of severe weather events, and summarizes the Team's damage reports.
+As a Northern Tornadoes Project full-time wind impacts researcher and member of the rapid-response ground survey team, Aaron conducts thorough analyses of damaged and undamaged houses, analyzes aerial surveys of severe weather events, and summarizes the Team's damage reports.

-Ibrahim Ibrahim (BSc '12, Civil and Environmental Engineering, Alexandria University, MSc '17, Civil and Environmental Engineering, Western University) is building maps out of numbers.
+Ibrahim Ibrahim (BSc '12, Civil and Environmental Engineering, Alexandria University; MESc '17, Civil and Environmental Engineering, Western University) is building maps out of numbers.
 For his PhD, the former civil engineer is combining and analyzing decades of meteorological data from multiple sources such as radars, satellites, and wind observations.
 His hope - build a database for a map of North America that estimates downburst frequency anywhere in the continent, and their intensities.
 Currently, no such map exists.
 Critically, the comprehensive dataset will help civil engineers understand how downbursts affect buildings.
 "We have very good records for 'everyday' winds, but there is little data for downbursts," he says.
-As part of the Northern Tornadoes Project's Tornado Damage Survey Team, Ibrahim will be tracking - you guessed it - downbursts.
+As part of the Northern Tornadoes Project's ground survey team, Ibrahim will be tracking - you guessed it - downbursts.